Meet Our Cataract Specialists

 Post Cataract Haze

 Once a cataract is removed, it does not grow back.
-However, a clear membrane is left behind the IOL at the time of surgery.
-Over time, this membrane will haze, causing decreased vision and increased glare.
+However, a clear membrane behind the IOL may get hazy causing decreased vision and increased glare.
 This may occur as soon as a few weeks after surgery, but it is usually one to two years after surgery before the haze becomes significant.

 When the haze is significant, a laser procedure can be performed (YAG capsulotomy) to clear it.
 This is a one-time procedure that is painless, safe, and generally performed in our office, although it may be scheduled in an outpatient center based on patient needs and physician preference.